skipperkongen/art-robots/README.md

 We will attempt to answer a well-thought-about philosophical question.
 Can machines create art without the aid of humans?
 Related work is algorithmic composition in music (e.g. [Lejaren Hiller](http://www.aes.org/e-lib/browse.cfm?elib=189)) and the movie Ex Machina.
 We can debate were the line should be drawn between machines that create art and humans who use machine as their technological slaves to create art (e.g. [computer-generated watercolor](http://graphics.csie.ntu.edu.tw/~ming/courses/icg-2006/Reference/Computer_generated_watercolor_pj09.pdf)).

+> It is fun to watch my son Morgan talk to Siri on my iPhone.
+He talks to her as if she was his peer and a potential friend.
+Clearly, the adults designed her to be a technological slave, so poor Siri is not that playful.
+One day, our kids will redesign Siri to be our friend.

 ## A Taxonomy of Art Robots

 What is an art robot?
 Any good answer to that question will have some structure.
 Here the structure will be a taxonomy that will help us distinguish between different kinds of art robots.